brainstem-org/brainstem_support/docs/tutorials/setting-up-lab-infrastructure.md

 These components work together to provide the foundation for documenting procedures, behaviors, data acquisition, and manipulations.

-## Behavioral Paradigms
+## Behavioral Assays

-Behavioral paradigms are standardized experimental protocols (such as T-maze alternation, open field exploration, etc.) that are performed within a specific setup environment.
-In BrainSTEM, these are managed under *Personal Attributes → Behavioral Paradigms*.
+Behavioral Assays are standardized experimental protocols (such as T-maze alternation, open field exploration, etc.) that are performed within a specific setup environment.
+In BrainSTEM, these are managed under *Personal Attributes → Behavioral Assays*.

-For detailed instructions on creating, managing, and best practices for behavioral paradigms, see the dedicated tutorial: [Behavioral Paradigms]({{site.baseurl}}/tutorials/behavioral-paradigms).
+For detailed instructions on creating, managing, and best practices for behavioral assays, see the dedicated tutorial: [Behavioral Assays]({{site.baseurl}}/tutorials/behavioral-assays).

 {: .note }
-> When planning your infrastructure, ensure that your setups have the correct environment type for the behavioral paradigms you intend to use.
+> When planning your infrastructure, ensure that your setups have the correct environment type for the behavioral assays you intend to use.

 ## Planning Your Infrastructure